A brief outlook on The Indian textile industry

 • Textile industry is centered on producing wool, its offshoots, and woolen products.

-• Textile industry based on the production and processing of Jute.
+• The textile industry is based on the production and processing of Jute.

 • Textile industry centered on mass production of natural silk and final products from silk